zuntan/fft_bench/README.md

 | cargo build --release 1 (cross arm7) | 9.35 | 845%     | 176.36    | 383%        | 18.86         |
 | cargo build --release 2 (cross arm7) | 1.47 | 389%     | 18.08     | 278%        | 12.30         |

+ - At compile time, the X86 side is 8 to 14 times faster than RPi 3B.
+13-18 times faster with a clean build

+ - The difference between the debug build and the release build is about 1.5 times, which is not a big difference.

+ - In my experience, compiling a large project on RPi 3B can take 10 minutes or more, so repeating builds on RPi 3B is not efficient.
+It can be said that development in a cross-compile environment is efficient.

 ## Program speed comparison

 |                      | FFT | FFT-BW | FILE-OUT | f64 | X86 (D)| RPi 3B (D)| X86 (R)| RPi 3B (R)| X86(D)/(R) | RPi 3B (D)/(R) | RPi 3B(D) : X86(D) | RPi 3B(R) : X86(R) |